Shikkar: Filming

-The film was mainly shot at various locations in Pooyamkutty, Kothamangalam, also in Telangana (Andhra Pradesh) and Kodaikanal, Tamil Nadu.
-The climax scenes were shot in Guna caves and the hills in Kodaikanal, including a place termed as "Devil's kitchen".
-The filming completed in August 2010.
+The film was mainly shot at locations in Pooyamkutty and Kothamangalam in Kerala, Telangana (then part of Andhra Pradesh), and Kodaikanal, Tamil Nadu.
+The climax scenes were shot in Guna Caves (Devil's Kitchen), and the hills in Kodaikanal.
+Filming completed in August 2010.
+The stunt scenes were choreographed by Thyagarajan.
+Mohanlal and Ananya performed their own stunts in the climax scenes in the caves.
+Manu Jagadh handled the art direction of the film.